 If you want to adopt more than once child, the cost will increase because Oregon requires separate cases to be filed for each child - even if the adopting petitioners are the same.
 So, even though Oregon will not require multiple filing fees, the attorney will need to prepare a separate set of adoption papers for each child.
 It is important to discuss with your attorney how this will affect the legal fees and other costs related to your adoption.

-Katherine Denning has assisted hundreds of families in Oregon complete their stepparent, independent, and DHS adoptions and is a licensed DHS adoption vendor.
-If you are currently working with DHS to adopt a child or children through foster care, you can select Katherine Denning as your attorney in the Fee Agreement process.
+has assisted hundreds of families in Oregon complete their stepparent, independent, and DHS adoptions and is a licensed DHS adoption vendor.
+If you are currently working with DHS to adopt a child or children through foster care, you can select Katherine Denning as your adoption lawyer in the Fee Agreement process.
 Katherine and our staff person, Ingrid, can help with every step of the DHS adoption process.

 In order to obtain guardianship over a child who is not your child, you must either have consent or prove that the child is need of a guardian and that you are fit to be that guardian.
 If either of the child’s parents object to the guardianship, you will have to prove that they are not acting in the child’s best interests and that you will.
 It is similar to custody in that way, except you do not have to prove that you had an existing parent a child relationship.

-For a non-parent to obtain guardianship or custody over a child who is not their own, you must either have both biological parents’ consent or prove to the court that their consent is not needed for some reason.
+For a non-parent to obtain guardianship or custody over a child who is not their own, they must have one of the following.
+They either must have both biological parents’ consent or prove to the court that their consent is not needed for some reason.
 This involves serving them with papers in advance and giving them a chance to contest the proposed guardianship or custody.

 When considering adoption, guardianship, or custody, the most important thing is finding out which option is the best fit to your family’s circumstances and financial resources.
-Continuing to provide long term care for children who are not your own is best done with some legal authority and we can help you find the best option for your family’s situation.
+Continuing to provide long term care for children who are not your own is best done with some legal authority.
+We can help you find the best option for your family’s situation.
+Katherine Denning